davideicardi/live-plugin-manager/README.md

 - [fs-extra](https://github.com/jprichardson/node-fs-extra): file system operations
 - [debug](https://github.com/visionmedia/debug): debug informations

-While I have tried to mimic the standard Node.js module and package architecture tare are some changes.
+While I have tried to mimic the standard Node.js module and package architecture there are some differences.
 First of all is the fact that plugins by definition are installed at runtime in contrast with a standard Node.js application where modules are installed before executin the node.js proccess.
+Modules can be loaded one or more times, instead in standard Node.js they are loaded only the first time that you `require` it.

 ## Known limitations